Horizon ellipticals are solid, well-built machines with impressive warranties.

 And it’s not just the build quality that shines when we look at the Horizon 7.0 AE Elliptical.
 This thing is packed full of useful features including 20 levels of power-adjustable incline, BlueTooth, wireless heart rate monitoring, an impressive 20″ stride length, heavy 23lb flywheel, and a compact front-drive design.

-In this review, I’m going to take a close look at this versatile elliptical from Horizon Fitness and if you read through to the end you can check out our comparison of the Horizon 7.0 AE with one its closest rivals the excellent Schwinn 470 elliptical, but before all of that let’s take a quick look at the product specs!
+In this review, I’m going to take a close look at this versatile elliptical from Horizon Fitness.
+If you read through to the end, you can check out our comparison of the Horizon 7.0 AE with one its closest rivals, the excellent Schwinn 470 elliptical, but before all of that, let’s take a quick look at the product specs!

 Product dimensions – 76″ x 24″ x 65.5″